MagLev/maglev.github.com/docs/download.markdown

 This version is best for MagLev contributors and for developers who like to live on the bleeding edge or use git tools.

+Create a new directory on a local (not NFS) file system to hold the MagLev source tree and other files.
+Change to that directory, then:

 1. Clone the MagLev github repository then set `$MAGLEV_HOME` and your `$PATH`

        git clone git://github.com/MagLev/maglev.git